cocoaaa/IE/HW1/report/report.md

 ## c.
 Regularized model
 Even the best performing model from the cross-validation still suffers from giving high weights to word-spefici features.
 In order to alleviate this, I tried regularization.
 Table 4 shows the regularized model's performaces on the training set, and
 Table 5 shows the performances on the dev set (ie. `testa`).
-Table 6 shows the learned weights and transition probabilities.
+Table 6 and 7 shows the learned weights and transition probabilities.
+Comparing this result with the result from the initial, randomly guessed hyperparameter setting of c1=c2=0.1, we see a decent improvement.
+Let's further inspect what the classifier learned.
+In order to do so, we inspect the learned transition (state to state, i.e label to label) probability distribution, and the probability of output labels.

 <figure>
     <img src= 'images/crf_reg_train_performances.png' />